3MAH/3mah.github.io/_pages/documentation.md

 ---
-title: "About"
+title: "Documentation"
 layout: single
 permalink: /documentation/
 last_modified_at: 2018-01-10T11:22:24-05:00
 toc: true
 ---

-## Online documentation

 The documentation of simcoon can be found here:
+ <a href="https://simcoon.readthedocs.io/en/latest/">Simcoon documentation</a>.

 ## History of API of simcoon